Ottoline Leyser: Awards and honours

 Leyser was appointed Commander of the Order of the British Empire (CBE) in the 2009 New Year Honours.
-She was a member of the Nuffield Council on Bioethics from 2009 to 2015, and a member of the Council’s Working Party on Biofuels (2009-2011).
+She was a member of the Nuffield Council on Bioethics from 2009 to 2015, and a member of the Council's Working Party on Biofuels (2009–2011).

 Leyser was elected a foreign associate of the US National Academy of Sciences in 2012.
 She has been a Member of the German Academy of Sciences Leopoldina since 2014.
 In 2016, she was awarded an honorary doctorate by the Norwegian University of Science and Technology (NTNU).
-Other honours include the Society of Experimental Biology’s President’s Medal (2000), the Royal Society's Rosalind Franklin Award (2007), the International Plant Growth Substance Association’s Silver Medal (2010), the UK Genetic Society Medal (2016, which recognises outstanding contributions to genetics research), and the EMBO Women in Science Award (2017).
+Other honours include the Society of Experimental Biology’s President’s Medal (2000), the Royal Society's Rosalind Franklin Award (2007), the International Plant Growth Substance Association’s Silver Medal (2010), and the UK Genetic Society Medal (2016, which recognises outstanding contributions to genetics research).

 Leyser was appointed Dame Commander of the Order of the British Empire (DBE) in the 2017 New Year Honours for services to plant science, science in society, and equality and diversity in science.
 That same year, she received the Women in Science Award from the European Molecular Biology Organization (EMBO) and the Federation of European Biochemical Societies (FEBS).

 Personal life

 Leyser is the daughter of the historians Henrietta Leyser and Karl Leyser.
 She married Stephen John Day in 1986 and has one son and one daughter.

-She has been a guest of Jim Al-Khalili on the BBC Radio 4 programme The Life Scientific multiple times.
+She has twice been a guest of Jim Al-Khalili on the BBC Radio 4 programme The Life Scientific.
+In 2005 she was interviewed on NPR about auxin and TIR1.
+In 2023 she was a guest of Michael Berkeley on Private Passions.